kzk2000/deephaven-clickhouse/README.md

 Deephaven Community doesn't provide a built-in persistent storage layer (as of Apr 2023), so let's use [Clickhouse](https://clickhouse.com/) to create one.<br><br>
 This repo shows how to

-* leverage [Cryptofeed](https://github.com/bmoscon/cryptofeed) to subscribe to 24/7 real-time Crypto market data,
+* leverage [Cryptofeed](https://github.com/bmoscon/cryptofeed) to subscribe to 24/7 real-time Crypto market data
-* push the data onto Kafka to create data live streams, and
+* push the data onto Kafka to create data live streams
-* persist the streams in Clickhouse via its Kafka Table Engine, and
+* persist the streams via the Clickhouse Kafka Table Engine
 * access real-time streams and historical data from the DH UI, plus some magic to stitch them together

 ## General Setup